olegknyazev/GameTablesDocs/guides/index.md

 nav_order: 3
 ---
 # Guides
-This section describes basic workflows that you may follow when using Game Tables.
+This section contains step-by-step guides for tasks typically performed with Game Tables.